ma1he/ma1he/README.md

 - 👋 Hi World , I’m @ma1he
-- 📚 I student of JavaScript and TypeScript/ Python 50%
+- 📚 Python progress is 20%
 - 📌 I’m currently learning JavaScript & TypeScript
 - 📫 How to reach me , send an email to ma1h@tutanota.com